|Nutrition Facts (per serving)|

 Landbrot, or country bread, was often baked in large loaves which were to last from baking day to baking day, at least a week.
-Often, loaves could weigh ten or twelve pounds and were baked in a communal oven.
+Often, loaves could weigh 10 or 12 pounds and were baked in a communal oven.

 Here is one variation of Bauernbrot or Landbrot.
 This is all wheat with an overnight sourdough or "levain" build (a levain is the same as a sourdough culture).
 As a matter of fact, there is no commercial yeast in this loaf at all.
 In spite of this, the loaf is airy and chewy and full of flavor.
 It's not that complicated to make, either.

 Flour, water, salt and an active sourdough culture are the only ingredients.
-This recipe calls for whole wheat (62%) and white flour (38%) but you can try it out with a finely ground whole-wheat flour alone, to keep it simple.
+This recipe was adapted from "Bread: A Baker's book of techniques and Recipes" Jeffrey Hamelman and calls for whole-wheat (62 percent) and white flour (38 percent), but you can try it out with a finely ground whole-wheat flour alone, to keep it simple.

 The bread in the picture was baked with King Arthur whole-wheat white and bread flours.
 Both of these flours are available in a wide range of grocery stores and can be ordered online.
 Feel free to make this bread with the flour you can buy at your store, as well.

-- Usually, I keep my sourdough starter at 100% or higher hydration.
-That means when I feed it I add flour and water to make a pancake batter thick batter.
-To start this bread, I take a half a cup or so of my sourdough culture and add flour until the batter is very stiff.
+Usually, we keep our sourdough starter at 100 percent or higher hydration.
+That means when we feed it we add flour and water to make a pancake batter thick batter.
+To start this bread, take a half a cup or so of sourdough culture and add flour until the batter is very stiff.

-- Cover ( I like to cover with plastic wrap) and leave out on the counter for 4 - 6 hours.
+Cover (we like to cover with plastic wrap) and leave out on the counter for 4 to 6 hours.

 Build the Levain

-- Use three tablespoons of the freshened, sourdough culture (or weigh out 1.3 oz.) and add the 1/2 cup water and 1 1/2 cup (total) flours in a bowl and stir until smooth.
+Use 3 tablespoons of the freshened, sourdough culture and add the 1/2 cup water and 1 1/2 cups (total) flours in a bowl and stir until smooth.
 Cover this dough and keep it on the counter for about 12 hours.

-- Sprinkle the salt over the dough and add the "levain" in several pieces.
-Mix for 2 - 3 minutes in a mixer or 5 minutes by hand.
+Sprinkle the salt over the dough and add the "levain" in several pieces.
+Mix for 2 to 3 minutes in a mixer or 5 minutes by hand.
 The dough is very loose.
 Cover.

-- The bread dough now weighs about 3 1/2 pounds.
-You may make smaller loaves out of it, but I made one large loaf for the photos.
+The bread dough now weighs about 3 1/2 pounds.
+You may make smaller loaves out of it, but we made 1 large loaf for the photos.

 Shaping and Final Proof

-- Form the dough into a loose, round shape.
-Place, seam-side down, into a well floured proofing basket or an oiled and floured bowl.
-My bowl was well-floured but not oiled, and the dough stuck and deflated a bit more than I wanted.
+Form the dough into a loose, round shape.
+Place, seam-side down, into a well-floured proofing basket or an oiled and floured bowl.
+Our bowl was well-floured but not oiled, and the dough stuck and deflated a bit more than I wanted.

-- Bake for fifteen minutes, then lower the temperature to 420°F and bake until done, about 60 - 75 minutes more.
-Test the bread with an instant-read thermometer and make sure that it has an internal temperature of at least 195°F.
+Bake for fifteen minutes, then lower the temperature to 420 F and bake until done, about 60 to 75 minutes more.
+Test the bread with an instant-read thermometer and make sure that it has an internal temperature of at least 195 F.